 Immigration lawyer, Mark Williams, says if the victim's doctor believes that they will benefit from having their family member here longer to look after them, then the doctor can write a letter on behalf of the patient to help support the visa extension.

 Immigration New Zealand are currently reviewing these applications but no guarantees have been made yet.

-INZ Principal Communications Advisor, Yvette McKinley says, "the Government is considering further possible options for those on temporary visas who have been affected by the Christchurch shooting and will make announcements in due course".
+"The Government is considering further possible options for those on temporary visas who have been affected by the Christchurch shooting and will make announcements in due course," INZ Principal Communications Advisor, Yvette McKinley says.